govau/service-manual/content/creating-user-centred-content/testing-content/intro.md

 You should check and test website content during all stages of its development — and even after it’s published, as user needs can change.

 Test web content before a service or website goes live.
 This can help uncover any problems that may make it hard for people to understand and do what they need to.
+You may also discover new user needs.